Royston Town F.C.: History

-The resignation meant a return to the South Midlands League for 1994–95 season and with Tony Galvin in charge not only did the club finish in a creditable 4th place, but they also captured the South Midlands League Floodlight Cup with a 2–1 defeat of Sawbridgeworth Town.
+The resignation meant a return to the South Midlands League for the 1994–95 season and with Tony Galvin in charge not only did the club finish in a creditable 4th place, but they also captured the South Midlands League Floodlight Cup with a 2–1 defeat of Sawbridgeworth Town.
 The following season saw a 6th-place finish and the departure of Tony Galvin.
 Paddy Butcher took over as player/manager having returned to the club from Ware.
 Prior to going to Ware, he had played for the Crows for over seven seasons and was the leading goalscorer in all of them.

 In 1996–97 the club finished 6th in the league again and won the Herts Charity Shield for the third time.
 1997–98 saw the club finish 4th in the Premier Division, but concluded with the departure of Paddy Butcher.

-They kicked off the 1998–99 with a new manager and coach partnership, Kevin Pugh and Sam Salamone who had steered Standon & Puckeridge to a 17-point winning margin in the 1997–98 Herts County League Division One.
+The club started the 1998–99 season with a new manager and coach partnership, Kevin Pugh and Sam Salamone who had steered Standon & Puckeridge to a 17-point winning margin in the 1997–98 Herts County League Division One.
 However, after a disappointing season in 2000–01 the Crows saw the departure of Pugh and Salamone.
 With a first-team coach, Gavin Head taking over the mantle of manager for the 2001–02 season, aided by a backroom staff of Tony Faulkner (first-team coach) and Paul Attfield (reserve and youth Team Manager), the first team finished eighth in the Premier Division.
 However, following the resignation of Gavin Head in October 2002, the first team manager's position was taken up by Peter Theo.

-In March 2003, Peter Baker, ex-youth and reserve team manager and former Herts County under-18s manager, became first team manager.
+In March 2003, Peter Baker became first team manager.
 Baker continued the following season with a completely new management team of Mark Saggers (assistant manager), Brian Cannon (coach), Tyronne Parry (reserve team manager) and Billy Jones (youth team manager).

 Having built a firm base of local talent, Peter Baker stood down as manager during the close season, and the position of first team manager for the 2005–06 season was taken up jointly by Mark Saggers and Brian Cannon.
 Tyronne Parry continued to run the reserve team in a bid to restore their Division 1 status, with the youth team being run by new managers Kevin Wilson and John Bloss.
 After a poor 2005–06 season, with the Crows, narrowly avoiding relegation, Saggers and Cannon left the club.